 Nearly every spot on the planet is vulnerable to some sort of natural disaster.
 Florida is prone to experiencing hurricanes and floods.
 California is prone to dealing with earthquakes.
 Companies must establish themselves somewhere.
 They can not worry about setting up shop in a flood zone or earthquake country.
 Business continuation insurance can alleviate their fears of the worst situations coming true.
 Companies can file a business continuation claim if they can not operate because of a natural disaster.
 A flood damaged all of a store’s inventory.
 An earthquake wrecked a company’s home office.
 Business continuation insurance can help companies get through these tough times if they own the proper coverage.

 Fires have become a growing source of concern in this country.
 Wildfires have lived up to their names, sparking death, destruction, and chaos in seconds.
 Their increasing numbers have made them an act of nature that few people want to deal with.
 Companies doing business in areas rich with fire histories have to protect themselves against the eventuality that they may fall victim to the nightmare.
 The best storm preparedness plan can not stop a fire from ravaging a storefront or headquarters.
-Companies can file a business continuation insurance claim if they must temporarily close due to a devastating fire.
+Companies can file a business continuation insurance claim if they must temporarily close due to a devastating fire and they would file a business property claim on the damages to the property.

 Power outages can occur during and even after a disaster.
 They can also happen without a disaster in sight.
 Government-mandated power outages could be essential during planned construction projects.
 Their planned nature does not make them any easier to get through.
 Many companies, if not all, rely on electricity in their regular operations.
 Power outages can cause companies to close.
 Companies left in the dark can file a business continuation claim if they find themselves unable to operate due to circumstances out of their control.
 In addition to covering lost revenue, this type of insurance can help companies cover relocation costs if an outage lasts for an extended time.